-Older children might want details about where the baby came from, how it got in their mum’s tummy, and how it will get out.
-There are many books about pregnancy and childbirth.
+Older children might want details about where the baby came from, how it got in mum’s tummy, and how it will get out.
+There are many books about pregnancy and birth.
 Look for one written for your child’s age and stage.
 Simple explanations are best.

 If your child is ready to be toilet trained

 or to move into a big bed

 , it’s a good idea to start making these changes well before the baby is born, or to leave these changes until afterwards.

 During your hospital stay

 Here are some ideas to help your children feel OK if mum will be away for a hospital birth:

 - Let your children know who’ll be looking after them during mum’s hospital stay.
 If they don’t know the caregiver well, they’ll need time to get used to the idea.

 - Print out some family photos for your other children to keep near their beds while mum is away.